 To help fill the void that was left, I volunteered at a foster home for abandoned children that opened on the compound where my family and I lived.
 This home was run by Trudy who traveled from afar to help these orphaned children find new homes and new families.
 Her work was hard yet beautiful.
 Volunteering at Trudy’s foster home, I arrived one afternoon as usual.
 Taking off my shoes at the door, I sat down on the floor to play with the children.
 As I surveyed the room, I gasped.
 She was there!
 The little one from the orphanage who hid in the corner.
 She had been rescued from that darkness and placed into this home of light.

 Time passed and she received love and care in this home.
 It was as if she were reborn a new little person.
 Over time, she lost the terrible fear that had gripped her heart and burst from her eyes.
 Over time, she blossomed.
 She even found her smile.
 I remember the day she first smiled at me when I entered the home.
 Her soul had been renewed as she had been loved.

 This is what love does.
 This is what love looks like.
 It heals and brings life.

-There are many little ones in this world whose story ends without hope or love, too many to think about without despair.
+There are many little ones in this world whose story ends without hope or love, too many contemplate for long without despair.
 Their stories need to be told to honor them.
 However, this little girl’s story was one of hope.
 She was rescued and then loved until a waiting family overseas was found to call her own.